alshedivat/al-folio/_projects/1_project.md

 To Patients With Urinary Tract Infections at Hoan My Sai Gon Hospital In 2022.

-Urinary tract infection (UTI) is one of the common infections and is a matter of concern to the health sector due to its high incidence and recurrence rate, and UTIs are common among the infections related to urinary tract infections.
-Medical care was reported in many reports with an infection rate of 12.9% and 2/3 were catheter related.
+Urinary tract infection (UTI) is one of the common infections and is a matter of concern to the health sector due to its high incidence and recurrence rate.
+The most common UTIs among healthcare-associated infections were reported in many reports with an infection rate of 12.9% and two-thirds of which were catheter-related.

 UTIs are tending to develop complicatedly in the direction of multi-resistant bacteria against many drugs including new generation drugs.

-In addition, the appropriate empiric antibiotic prescription is still low compared to the guideline lead to treatment of UTI 54.5%; Compared with the results of the antibiogram is 71.4% and changes in resistance born after having antibiotic results is 28.6% (2022) in Urology Department of University Hospital School of Medicine and Pharmacy in Ho Chi Minh City.
-Significant extent of antibiotic use suitable for the treatment of urinary tract infections in the emergency department.
+In addition, the empiric antibiotic indications is still low compared to the guideline of treatment of UTI and the antibiogram results is 71.4% (reported in Urology Department of Ho Chi Minh University of Medicine and Pharmacy).
+Significant amount of inappropriate antibiotic is used in the treatment of UTIs in the emergency department.

-The correct diagnosis and appropriate antibiotic treatment of the causative agent and appropriate with antibiogram is the first step to reduce multidrug resistance and shorten the hospital stay for patients.
+Correct diagnosis and correct antibiotic treatment are the first steps to reducing multidrug resistance and shortening the length of hospital stay for patients.

-Hoan My Saigon Hospital annually records many cases of urinary tract infections with positive culture results and antibiotic-resistant bacteria.
+Hoan My Saigon Hospital annually records many cases of urinary tract infections with positive results and antibiotic-resistant bacteria.

-Updating on pathogenic bacteria, multi-antibiotic resistance models and employment is very important to help clinicians update the treatment of UTIs for patients at Hoan My Saigon Hospital and the appropriate antibiotic management program.
+Updating the situation of pathogenic bacteria, the multi-antibiotic resistance model is very important to help doctors update the treatment direction of UTIs for patients at the hospital.

 Therefore, we conducted a study with the topic "Bacteria characteristics, antibiotic resistance and some factors related to urinary tract infection patients at Hoan My Saigon Hospital in 2022" with the following objectives: